-Created during the 2011 Legislative session, the Health Evidence Review Commission (HERC), combined two previously existing commissions, the Health Services Commission and Health Resources Commission.
-HERC continues two decades of work, as both of the original commissions began their work in the early 1990’s at the start of the Oregon Health Plan.
+When the HERC was created during the 2011 Legislative session, it combined two previously existing commissions, the Health Services Commission and Health Resources Commission.
+HERC continues two decades of work, as both of the original commissions began their work in the early 1990s at the start of the Oregon Health Plan.

 Charge to the Commission